 Since the roll out of UCFS further awareness sessions have been delivered to Tayside Advice Workers Forum, Financial Inclusion Strategy Group, Health & Social Care Partnership Team, Children & Families Services and frontline housing staff.
-Demand for the Connect Team's Personal Budgeting Support (PBS) service has increased since the introduction of Universal Credit Full Service in November 2017.
+The Connect team are undertaking the contract for Personal Budgeting Support for Universal Credit Cases which includes offering bitesize budgeting classes and links to employability through Discover Opportunities Centre.
+Demand for this service has increased since the introduction of Universal Credit Full Service in November 2017.